rakshitkandoria/Bank_Managment_System/readme.md

 - Check that the MySQL credentials in the script match your setup.
 - Use Python 3.x to avoid compatibility issues.

-## Contributing 🤝

-Contributions are welcome!
-Feel free to fork the repository, make improvements, and submit a pull request.

-## License 📄

-This project is licensed under the MIT License.
-See the LICENSE file for details.

-## Acknowledgments 🌟

-- Python and its incredible libraries.
-- The developers of MySQL and Tkinter.

----

-Feel free to reach out with any questions or feedback! ✉️